fynv/LiveKit/README.md

 Compsitor => VideoPort => Recorder
 ```

-Unlike OBS Studio, LiveKit doesn't have a dedicated audio mixer.
-However, there are some components capables of audio capturing or playback.
-The tool [Virtual Audio Cable](https://vb-audio.com/Cable/) can be very helpful if you want to connect these components together.

 ### IPC Video Transmission

 Interprocess video transmission can be done by a pair of IPCTarget and IPCSource objects, which uses named file-mapping to efficiently share the frames.